Jazzmoon/SawThat/src/docs/frontend_readme.md

 ### MultipleChoiceQuestion.vue
 This view appears when a client node needs to answer a question.
 This view shows the question as well as a related or decorational background image as well as a timer while the player is answering.
 After the player answer, or the timer runs out, the gam enode transitions back to the `MainView`.

+### FinalStandings.vue
+This view appears after a game has ended.
+It shows the top placing players.

 # Setup and running
 Please see section 7.1 Building and launching the project of our Software Design Document for details.
 This node will not function independently, so it is important to setup all the nodes before interacting with any them independently.